craigshelley/beautiful-jekyll/projects/WhirlyGIG.md

 It receives signals from the photo interrupter and the power source.
 Since there is only one electrical connection that passes to the rotor (that used for power), the communications link from the computer is achieved by modulating the data onto the power supply.
 At the heart of this circuit is a PIC16C84 micro-controller.
-This is clocked using a 4.43361875MHz crystal (nodoubt obtaied from an old colour TV), and supplied with 5V from a voltage regulator.
+This is clocked using a 4.43361875MHz crystal (likely salvaged from a TV), and supplied with 5V from a voltage regulator.
 All LED outputs are buffered using bipolar NPN transistors.
 The LED strip therefore has a common anode arrangement.
 The motor is controlled by the PIC using a Power MOSFET.